painfulloop/Watermark-DnCNN/README.md

 # Watermark-DnCNN
-This code is being optimized.
-Improved version will be released...
+The code is being reorganized and updated.